 Your help provides our homeless pets with exercise and socialization.
 All volunteers must be over 18 years of age, fill out a volunteer application, and participate in and pass our hands on orientation.
-Organizations or groups with more than three people- please call in advance to get more information.
+Organizations or groups with more than three people, please call in advance to get more information.
 Please fill out your volunteer application, print, and bring with you.
-To sign up for your orientation class, you can call the office or sign up in person in the adoption center.
+Otherwise arrive to orientation 10 minutes before the start to fill out an application before we begin the class.
+To sign up for your orientation class, you can call the office or sign up in person in the adoption center. *Please be aware that once you complete the Volunteer Orientation, One Love requires a commitment of 2 visits per month for the first 8 months.
+If this commitment is not met, you will lose your volunteer privileges. *

 Please read over the following policies.
-All volunteers are bound to follow the policies put forward for your safety, the safety of others, and for the safety of our animals.
+All volunteers are required to follow the policies put forward for your safety, the safety of others, and for the safety of our animals.
 If these policies are not followed we will dismiss you from the shelter.
-Please keep in mind these are shelter animals and some have been neglected, abused, or may not like other animals.
+Please keep in mind these are shelter animals and some may have been neglected, abused, or might not like other animals.

 - There is a mandatory volunteer orientation training which you will need to sign up for.
 These sessions will go over how to handle the dogs and cats properly with staff members, selecting what dog/cat enrichment program you wish to participate in, and facility duties around the adoption center.

-- Court ordered community service hours that need to be completed at non profit organizations can no longer be validated at our facility.
+- Court ordered community service hours that need to be completed at non profit organizations can NOT be validated at our facility.

 - There is no teasing of the animals, screaming, running or loud noises while in the kennels or cat room.
 This is for your safety and the safety of the animals.
 Violation of this is grounds for immediate dismissal.

 - If you have a fear of dogs/cats, please rethink volunteering at this shelter.
-These are shelter animals that are not trained.
-If you are uncomfortable with the animals in the shelter please see a staff member and ask how you can help in other way at the shelter.
+These are shelter animals that may not be trained.
+If you are uncomfortable with the animals in the shelter, see a staff member and ask how you can help in other ways at the shelter.

-- When arriving for volunteering you must show your card proving you have completed the hands-on orientation.
-You can then get one of our passes and harness/leads.
-Before you leave the building with your dog or take a cat out to play, you must sign, date, and initial the exercise log.
-Be sure to sign the dog/cat back in with the time when you return.
+- When arriving for volunteering you must show your card proving you have completed the orientation.
+You can then get one of our passes and harness leads.
+Before leaving the building with your dog, you must sign, date, and initial the exercise log.
+Be sure to sign the dog back in with the time when you return.
+If there is a lot going on in reception, please just take the dog for a walk and sign it in and out after the dog has been returned to its kennel!

 - We have a limited number of volunteer passes available during open volunteer hours.
 If all volunteer passes have been signed out when you come in, that means we have all the volunteers we can safely have; you will have to come back another time.
 You can NOT volunteer unless you have a pass.

 - Please remember adopters must come first.
-You cannot play with the puppies/kittens if people are looking to adopt them.
+You cannot interact with the animals if people are interested in adopting them.

 - When walking a dog on the trail and another dog is approaching, please shorten your leash and keep the dog on your right side.
 Please do not pick the dog up or stop and hug them.
 This gives the dog a message that there is a problem and the dog may try to protect them self or the walker.
 REMEMBER: these are shelter animals and some have been neglected, abused or may not like other animals.
 If you’re not comfortable to continue walking, just stand to the side in place.

-- Always close kennel door when taking dog out or returning.
+- Always close all doors behind you when taking dog out or returning.
 Always close door coming into the kennel area.
 Do not assume that all dogs like other dogs.
 Assume they don’t like other dogs and keep them apart.
 Please keep them away from the kennel doors when walking them through the kennel area.
+Make sure there are no dogs or puppies loose in reception before harnessing up a dog to take it for a walk.
+This also goes for walking back into reception from a walk.

 - We THANK YOU for all of your help and so do all of the dogs/cats that live here with us at One Love.